One of the biggest things we mamas struggle with is trying to find a daily routine and/or schedule that works for us and our kids.

 As he gets older, I think it will become more important for me to foster those interests and his independence.

-If he wants to help mom clean I’m definitely down!
+If he wants to help mom clean I’m definitely okay with that!

 Here is our daily routine: